Latest News from FinCEN

 Read the full statement here.

-The Financial Crimes Enforcement Network (FinCEN) issued a statement Aug.
+FinCEN issued a statement Aug.
 18, 2020 that sets forth its approach to enforcing the rules and regulations within the Bank Secrecy Act (BSA).
 The statement describes FinCEN’s enforcement authorities, dispositions, and the factors it evaluates in determining the appropriate response and enforcement of BSA violations.

 “FinCEN is committed to being transparent about its approach to BSA enforcement.
 It is not a ‘gotcha’ game,” said FinCEN Director Kenneth A. Blanco.
 “The information required by the BSA saves lives, and protects our communities and people from harm.
 It is a national security issue.”